Lao Coffee Varieties and Production

 Climate resilience: Liberica thrives in challenging climates, making it increasingly relevant in the face of climate change.

-Liberica accounts for less than 1.5% of the global coffee market.
-With its unique characteristics and climate resilience, it shows strong growth potential but remains a niche product in the larger coffee market.
+While Liberica accounts for less than 1.5% of the global coffee market, it has unique characteristics and climate resilience.

 Local coffee industry players

-The coffee industry is developing and growing, with both international and domestic players.
+The Lao coffee industry continues to develop and grow, with both international and domestic players.

 Lao Coffee Association